pittisl/Generative-AI-Tutorial/README.md

 More papers can be found [here](https://github.com/zjunlp/KnowledgeEditingPapers).

+### LLM-powered Agents
+By receiving massive training, LLMs digest world knowledge and are able to follow input instructions precisely.
+With these amazing capabilities, LLMs can play as agents that are possible to autonomously (and collaboratively) solve complex tasks, or simulate human interactions.
+Here are some representative work of LLM agents:

+* [Generative Agents: Interactive Simulacra of Human Behavior (UIST 2023)](https://arxiv.org/pdf/2304.03442) [LLMs simulate human society in video games]
+* [SOTOPIA: Interactive Evaluation for Social Intelligence in Language Agents (ICLR 2024)](https://arxiv.org/abs/2310.11667) [LLMs simulate social interactions]
+* [Voyager: An Open-Ended Embodied Agent with Large Language Models](https://arxiv.org/pdf/2305.16291) [LLMs live in the Minecraft world]
+* [Large Language Models as Tool Makers (ICLR 2024)](https://arxiv.org/abs/2305.17126) [LLMs create their own reusable tools (e.g., in python functions) for problem-solving]
+* [MetaGPT: Meta Programming for Multi-Agent Collaborative Framework](https://arxiv.org/pdf/2308.00352) [LLMs as a team for automated software development]
+* [WebArena: A Realistic Web Environment for Building Autonomous Agents (ICLR 2024)](https://arxiv.org/abs/2307.13854) [LLMs use web applications]
+* [Mobile-Env: An Evaluation Platform and Benchmark for LLM-GUI Interaction](https://arxiv.org/pdf/2305.08144) [LLMs use mobile applications]
+* [HuggingGPT: Solving AI Tasks with ChatGPT and its Friends in Hugging Face (NeurIPS 2023)](https://arxiv.org/pdf/2303.17580) [LLMs seek models in huggingface for problem-solving]

+A complete list of papers, platforms, and evaluation tools can be found [here](https://github.com/hyp1231/awesome-llm-powered-agent?tab=readme-ov-file#general-reasoning--planning--tool-using).

 ### Open Challenges
 LLMs face several open challenges that researchers and developers are actively working to address.
 These challenges include: